ISISComputingGroup/ibex_developers_manual/ITC503-Heliox.md

   - The operation times out
     - Set part success to false
     - Skip to the finish
-  - Sorb temp > User specified sorb condensing temp (from macros) – 0.5 or He3 Pot temperature < User specified condense He3Pot target for part 1
+  - Sorb temp > User specified sorb condensing temp (from macros) – 0.5 and He3 Pot temperature < User specified condense He3Pot target for part 1
     - Set that this part was successful

-##### Part 2
+##### Part 2 (Now not needed - removed)

 - Set skipped to false
 - Set status to part 2